Gobbler

 The Problem

-I can access a lot of information—YouTube videos, PDFs, web pages behind logins, audio recordings, my NotebookLM research.
-But my AI agents can’t.
-They’re limited to what fits in a context window or what I manually copy-paste.
+Teams can access a lot of information—YouTube videos, PDFs, web pages behind logins, audio recordings, research notebooks.
+Their AI agents usually cannot.
+They are limited to what fits in a context window or what someone manually copies into a chat.

 The Approach

-Gobbler gives AI agents the same content access I have.
-When I can watch a YouTube video, my agent can get its transcript.
-When I can read a PDF, my agent can too.
-When I’m logged into a web app, my agent can extract content from that authenticated session.
+Gobbler gives AI agents access to the content a user explicitly authorizes.
+When the user can watch a YouTube video, the agent can get its transcript.
+When the user can read a PDF, the agent can work from a markdown conversion.
+When the user is logged into a web app, Gobbler can extract content from that authenticated session through an explicit browser bridge.

 gobbler youtube "https://youtube.com/watch?v=..." -o transcript.md